 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of bank failure the District's deposits may not be returned to the District.
 The District does not have a deposit policy for custodial credit risk.
 The unrestricted cash is in a repurchase sweep agreement rather than a deposit.
-At year-end, the carrying amount of the District's bank balance was \$1,915,015, all of which was covered by collateral in the City's name as part of the Arizona State Treasurer's Statewide Pooled Collateral Program.
-In addition to unrestricted cash balance, the District also maintains deposits with paying agents and trustees.
+At year-end, the carrying amount of the District's bank balance was \$3,850,575, all of which was covered by collateral in the City's name as part of the Arizona State Treasurer's Statewide Pooled Collateral Program.
+In addition to bank deposit balances, the District also maintains deposits with paying agents and trustees.
 Cash with the Trustee is collateralized by the District's Agent in the District's name.
-Restricted cash at year end equaled \$3,596,283.
-Restricted cash and cash held by paying agents at year end represent amounts held by the District for future debt service payments.
+Cash with paying agent at year-end equaled \$3,921,244.
+Cash held by paying agents represent amounts held by either the District or the District's trustee for future debt service payments.

-NOTE 4 - LONG TERM DEBT PAYABLE
+NOTE 4 - SPECIAL ASSESSMENT REVENUE BOND PAYABLE

-The District is a special purpose district created specifically to acquire or construct public infrastructure within specific areas of the City of Buckeye (City), Arizona, and is authorized under state law to issue general obligation (GO) or revenue bonds to be repaid by property (ad valorem) taxes levied on property within the District (for GO debt), or by specific revenues generated within the District (revenue bonds).
-The District was created by petition to the City Council by property owners within the area to be covered by the District, and debt may be issued only after approval of the voters within the District.
-The District has \$27.2 million of authorized GO bonds authority remaining.
-The District comprises approximately 8,800 acres.
+The District is a special purpose district created specifically to acquire or construct public infrastructure within specific areas of the City of Buckeye, Arizona, and was authorized under state law to issue special assessment (SA) revenue bonds to be repaid by the property within the District (revenue bonds).
+The District was created by petition to the City Council by property owners within the area to be covered by the District.
+The District comprises approximately 2,080 acres.